cs320-wisc/f21/p3/README.md

 lines, formatted like this:

 1. name of the node
-2. names of the children nodes, seperated by spaces
+2. names of the children nodes, separated by spaces
 3. "BFS: XXX" where "XXX" is a string
 4. "DFS: XXX" where "XXX" is a string